emmGuides/android-basics-kotlin-dogglers-app/README.md

-# Important: Some tests WILL fail since content of doggos has been changed.
+# Important: Some tests WILL fail since content of doggos have been changed.
-#
+# Tests were NOT altered as per the directions.

 Dogglers - Starter Code
 ==================================